karrot-dev/35c3-foodsaving-talk/tilmann.md

 - unfunded
 - supported by saved food and various hackbases (-> Kanthaus)

---
+---

 ## Karrot · Future

-- add feature to remove users from groups
 - improve self-managing hierarchy
 - better communication features
-- groups spend some of their funds on Karrot
+- groups to spend some of their funds on Karrot
 - formalize cooperative structure for development and karrot.world
 - more than foodsaving:
   - bike saving